usnistgov/OSCAL/examples/FedRAMP/readme.md

 The three spreadsheets we used for LOW, MODERATE and HIGH are archived in the `sources` directory.

 Before hand-editing, the OSCAL profiles in this subdirectory were produced by extraction from (machine-readable) source data as described in directory `working/FedRAMP`.
-Perform a diff or file comparison between any file in this folder, and the corresponding file in that directory, to see what the hand edits have been.
-(NB as of Nov 15 hand-editing has only just started, extending to several elements in the High profile only.)
+The files appearing here as "crude" are very close analogs to the "working" files in that subdirectory (confirm this with a diff or file comparison between any file in this folder, and its corresponding "working" file).

+The files named here as "edited" have been worked by hand; again do a diff with the 'crude' version to see what the edits have been.

 The `pub` directory contains (or will contain) HTML web pages showing the resolved-and-rendered OSCAL data.
 It is populated by applying XProc pipeline `working/lib/XProc/profile-resolve-and-display.xpl` to each of the OSCAL profiles.
 (At time of writing we haven't run it yet: just ask.)